layilin/SP23-33852/_texts/full-text.md

 *Basseterre, Jan.
 1763.*[^fviin5]

 [^fviin1]: A passage from the Roman poet and philosopher Lucretius' *De rerum natura* or *The Nature of Things*.
 One translation reads, "You I follow, Glory of the Greeks, and place my feet/Within your very footsteps.
-Not because I would compete/With you, but for the sake of love, because I long to follow/And long to emulate you" (Stallings).
+Not because I would compete/With you, but for the sake of love, because I long to follow/And long to emulate you" (Stallings 73).

 [^fviin2]: A term of Grainger's invention.
 Building on his opening claim that the Caribbean would transform the face of poetry, Grainger simultaneously leans on a traditional mode (the georgic) and imagines a new form for it (West-India).
 It is worth considering what specifically about this poem makes it West Indian or Caribbean.